Approach Considerations

 Anti-hepatitis A virus immunoglobulin M

 The diagnosis of acute HAV infection is based on serologic testing for immunoglobulin M (IgM) antibody to HAV.
-Test results for anti-HAV IgM are positive at the time of onset of symptoms and usually accompany the first rise in the alanine aminotransferase (ALT) level.
+Test results for anti-HAV IgM are positive at the time of onset of the symptoms and usually accompany the first rise in the alanine aminotransferase (ALT) level.

 This test is sensitive and specific, and the results remain positive for 3-6 months after the primary infection and for as long as 12 months in 25% of patients.
 In patients with relapsing hepatitis, IgM persists for the duration of this pattern of disease.
 False-positive results are uncommon and should be considered in the event that anti-HAV IgM persists.